DreamWorks breathes fire into arena shows with "Dragon"

 DreamWorks, the studio behind the "Shrek" and "Madagascar" film franchises, is transforming its popular family movies into stage productions, extending their product lives in a strategy used successfully by The Walt Disney Co with its "Disney on Ice" arena show and Broadway shows.

-Dreamworks teamed up with theater production group Global Creatures -- whose animatronics arm had already made another arena show based on dinosaurs -- and promoter S2BN Entertainment to create the live show.
+Dreamworks teamed up with theatre production group Global Creatures -- whose animatronics arm had already made another arena show based on dinosaurs -- and promoter S2BN Entertainment to create the live show.

 The response from Marino -- who with his wife surprised their children, ages 7 and 10, with the front-section seats -- is exactly what DreamWorks hopes to get in cities across North America.
 The show, which recently played at New York's Nassau Coliseum, is now in Montreal.
 There are plans to continue to other U.S. cities through 2013, and makers of the show hope to tour next in Europe and Asia.